 - ex: asparagus, peas/sugar snap peas, broccoli, sweet bell peppers, carrots

 - 5 cherry tomatoes, halved

-- Pinch red pepper flakes – it is a digestive which helps to improve digestion
+- Pinch of red pepper flakes [helps improve digestion!]

 - Pinch of salt

-When the spaghetti looks almost cooked but not fully done, add basil along with the garlic and lemon zest blend, fold spaghetti into the spices/herbs thoroughly.
-Cover and cook on low heat until the spaghetti is done.
-Turn stove off, then add the tomatoes, with the parmesan cheese and red pepper flakes.
-Toss it once, cover and let the food come together (5-7 minutes).
-Then serve.
+When spaghetti looks almost cooked (but not fully done), add basil along with garlic and lemon zest blend.
+Fold spaghetti into spices and herbs thoroughly.
+Cover and cook on low heat until spaghetti is done.